Electrical calculator · RCD Type A / Type AC / compressor / inverter

 FAQ

-Short answers written for UK temporary electrical and HVAC planning work.
+Short answers for UK temporary electrical and HVAC planning.

 A selector aid for AC, dehumidifiers, inverter drives, electronic controls and mixed temporary HVAC equipment.
 It is mainly for temporary HVAC, drying, cooling and site-power planning, especially where a quick pre-check is needed before selecting equipment or changing a temporary setup.

-No. It is a competent-person planning aid only.
+No. Treat it as a pre-check for the conversation or job file.
 Final decisions still need current BS 7671 requirements, manufacturer data, inspection, testing, risk assessment and the actual site conditions.

 Check supply rating, protective device rating, cable length, voltage drop, start current, phase balance and the condition of temporary leads or distribution boards.
-If any assumption is uncertain, use the result as a prompt to investigate rather than as permission to energise.
+If any assumption is uncertain, use the result as a prompt to investigate rather than as clearance to switch on.

-It normally means the margin is weak, an assumption is missing, or the load should be split, staged, moved closer to the supply, reduced or reviewed by a competent electrician before use.
+It normally means the margin is weak, an assumption is missing, or the load should be split, staged, moved closer to the supply, reduced or checked by a qualified electrician before use.